Sibling Suicide Survivors: The "Forgotten Mourners"

 Many grieving siblings try to appear "emotionally together" or even cheerful around their parents, despite their own intense pain.
-They usually experience a desperate desire to make their parents happy again, and the message to "be strong for your Mum and Dad" tends to be given by others implicitly, explicitly, and often.
-The siblings’ demeanour is then perceived as evidence that the surviving children have not been badly affected by the loss, making them even less likely to receive care and validation.
+They usually experience a desperate desire to make their parents happy again, and the message to "be strong for your mom and dad" tends to be given by others implicitly, explicitly, and often.
+The siblings’ demeanor is then perceived as evidence that the surviving children have not been badly affected by the loss, making them even less likely to receive care and validation.

 In addition, the presence of anger towards the dead sibling—let alone its expression—is usually viewed as highly inappropriate and unacceptable, even in families that can speak relatively freely about emotions.

 3. There’s usually no space to talk within the family—and nowhere to talk outside of it either.